How to Mix and Record Church Services—and More

 Need to cut out just the sermon?
 Studio One makes it easy.
 Simply make a cut at the beginning of the sermon in the audio file and another at the end, then drag the clip to the file browser in Studio One to save it as a standalone audio file that can be accessed from other Studio One or Capture sessions.

 Furthermore, PreSonus offers a dedicated Studio One Web site.
 To check out the Studio One site, visit www.presonus.com and choose Studio One from the Products menu.
-During the summer of 2013, a completely new Studio One site will go online at the same link.
-The new site will include in-depth descriptions of the program’s features; links to relevant instructional videos; an extensive FAQ; installation instructions; and much more.
+The site includes in-depth descriptions of the program’s features; links to relevant instructional videos; an extensive FAQ; installation instructions; and much more.